snapshot-labs/sx-docs/protocol/space.md

 ### Executing the Proposal

-Once the `min_voting_duration` has passed, the `finalize_proposal` can be called provided that the quorum forvotes are closed, and anyone can call `finalize_proposal` (this time directly on the space contract as no authentication is required): this will finalize the proposal, count the votes for/against/abstain, and call the `executor`.
+Once the `min_voting_duration` has passed, `finalize_proposal` can be called provided that the `quorum` for the space has been reached.
+The caller of `finalize_proposal` must pass the `proposal_id` along with the same `execution_params` as when the proposal was created.
+The `executor` contract will be called with the `execution_params` to execute the proposal.
+Note that there is no caller authentication required for `finalize_proposal`, transactions can be permissionlessly submitted directly to the space contract provided the conditions above are met.

-Note that each DAO will have at least one space, however a DAO might choose to have multiple spaces if they want to create different 'categories' of proposal each with different settings.

-### Space factory

-Spaces are deployed via the space factory

-To enable an easy way to deploy and keep track of spaces, each DAO will have a space factory contract that will do this.
-The factory pattern has not yet been released on StarkNet therefore we are waiting to implement this feature.